Tucson Aerospace Hiring in 2026: Why $200 Million in New Facilities Cannot Solve a Workforce Problem

 The Ghost Workforce: How Clearance Backlogs Create Invisible Capacity Constraints

-The most acute hiring constraint in Tucson's defence sector is not compensation, location, or even candidate availability in the traditional sense.
+The most acute hiring constraint in Tucson's defense sector is not compensation, location, or even candidate availability in the traditional sense.
 It is time.
 Specifically, the 450 to 550 days required for initial Top Secret/Sensitive Compartmented Information clearance adjudication at the Defense Counterintelligence and Security Agency, according to Q4 2024 government performance data.

 This creates what the market has begun calling a "ghost workforce" phenomenon.
-Facilities sit underutilised not because positions are unfilled on paper, but because candidates who have accepted offers and passed initial screening are waiting more than a year for clearance adjudication before they can access the classified work they were hired to do.
-RTX's own data shows that its Tucson facilities operate at 85% capacity utilisation, with the gap attributable primarily to staffing shortages rather than physical constraints.
+Facilities sit underutilized not because positions are unfilled on paper, but because candidates who have accepted offers and passed initial screening are waiting more than a year for clearance adjudication before they can access the classified work they were hired to do.
+RTX's own data shows that its Tucson facilities operate at 85% capacity utilization, with the gap attributable primarily to staffing shortages rather than physical constraints.

 The practical effect on hiring is severe.
 RTX maintained active requisitions for Senior Principal Systems Engineers in Guidance, Navigation and Control throughout 2024 and into early 2025, with individual postings exceeding 110 days.
 Data from ClearanceJobs and Lightcast Analytics indicates a 60% fill rate for these roles against a 90% target.
 The bottleneck is not the absence of qualified engineers.
 It is the absence of qualified engineers who already hold active TS/SCI clearances.

 This distinction matters enormously for search strategy.
-A candidate with an active clearance and 10 or more years of missile systems experience is, by definition, currently employed in a classified programme.
+A candidate with an active clearance and 10 or more years of missile systems experience is, by definition, currently employed in a classified program.
 They are not browsing job boards.
 They are not attending career fairs.
 They are working inside secured facilities, often under conditions that limit their visibility to the external market.
-The hidden majority of senior defence talent is not merely passive.
+The hidden majority of senior defense talent is not merely passive.
 It is structurally invisible.

 For hiring leaders, the implication is direct.
-Any search strategy built around attracting active applicants will access, at best, the 10 to 15 per cent of candidates who are between clearance cycles, transitioning out of government service, or experiencing career disruption.
-The other 85 to 90 per cent must be identified and approached through direct methods.
+Any search strategy built around attracting active applicants will access, at best, the 10 to 15 percent of candidates who are between clearance cycles, transitioning out of government service, or experiencing career disruption.
+The other 85 to 90 percent must be identified and approached through direct methods.

 Where the Shortages Are Deepest: Three Roles, Three Different Problems